libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Ui is out of date, it will be updated after the new sub-agent system is finished.
 For the most current version, use the discord bot.**

+Oobabooga Text-Ui just changed how their api works.
+The most up to date version that works is snapshot-2023-10-29

 ------
 **Currently Working On**
 - Implimenting Open Ai Features